SupaMega24/my-library/README.md

 ## Features

 - Add books with title, author, and number of pages.
-- Toggle the reading status of each book (Already Read, Reading Now, Haven't Read).
+- Toggle the reading status of each book (Read/NotRead).
 - Delete books from the library.
 - User-friendly interface.

 ## Technologies Used

 - HTML
-- CSS
+- CSS Flexbox
 - JavaScript

 ## How to Use